-- a) ensure the collection and the use of adequately disaggregated and comprehensive data in the development of policies and programmes for children with disabilities; - b) review the situation of these children in terms of their access to suitable health care, education services and employment opportunities and allocate adequate resources to strengthen services for children with disabilities, support their families and train professionals in the field; - c) take note of the Standard Rules on the Equalization of Opportunities for Persons with Disabilities (General Assembly resolution 48/96, annex) and of the Committee's recommendations adopted at its day of general discussion on the rights of children with disabilities (CRC/C/69, paras.
-310-339); and - d) seek assistance from, among others, UNICEF and WHO.
+(a) Ensure that adequately disaggregated and comprehensive data are collected and used for the development of policies and programmes for children with disabilities;

+(b) Review the situation of these children in terms of their access to suitable health care, education services and employment opportunities and allocate adequate resources to strengthen services for children with disabilities, support their families and train professionals in the field;

+(c) Take note of the Standard Rules on the Equalization of Opportunities for Persons with Disabilities (General Assembly resolution 48/96, annex) and of the Committee's recommendations adopted at its day of general discussion on the rights of children with disabilities (CRC/C/69, paras.
+310-339); and

+(d) Seek assistance from, among others, UNICEF and WHO.